Review of the Album for the Dead by Finnish Thrash Metal Band St. Hood

 Songs such as Call to Arms and Control really set the tone for this album

-But starting off the album is a short instrumental called Call to Arms.
+But starting off the album For the Dead is a short instrumental called Call to Arms.
 It is a beautiful way to start off the album and it shows the band’s technical skills even when they play soft.
 This album is revolutionary because not only does it take hardcore to the next level.
 It also proves that these guys are far superior to heavy US bands and they are more entertaining.
 This is a huge statement here but these Finnish guys are seriously good!
 Vocalist Sami Halme has some of the best shouting hardcore vocals I’ve heard!
 Bring Forth the War is about a group of soldiers ready to do battle to rid the world of hate and they know that they might die but sometimes there has to be sacrifice made.
 Sometimes you have to stick to your values and fight for what you know is right.
 The album has 12 songs but it is very short, being just over 35 minutes long.
 My favorite song on this album is Control and that’s the song that got me listening to this band.
 The song is about resisting the forces in this world that try to control us.
 It is said that knowledge is power and we must use this knowledge to find out the truth about some of the most pressing issues of our time.
 Sami says in the song that we must build up our strength by learning about what is really going on in the world.
 We control our destiny don't we?
 Yes we do!